 Europe is the seat of coffee’s power across the world, although the UK itself only makes up a small portion of this market (compared to the likes of Finland, where consumers drink about four times as much coffee as the UK).
 Social distancing measures severely impacted the industry in 2020, particularly at the cafe and coffee shop level, leading to a 1.3% decline in the market’s size and 15.7% decline in revenue.
 Looking ahead to 2025, experts predict the UK coffee market will grow more strongly than the US with 10.5% CAGR over the next five years.

 Market size: $US7.8 billion*

 Australia is a huge coffee-drinking nation despite its British tea-drinking origins.
 Its market size compared to population size is huge when compared to the likes of the US.
 Of course Covid-19 has had an impact here too.
-Revenue is down 18.9% and the average revenue per person down a similar number.
+Revenue was down 18.9% in 2020 and the average revenue per person down a similar number.
 Growth is expected looking forwards to 2025, at a CAGR of 8.6%.

 * This figure includes tea and some other food products, due to restrictions in the available data.